REB Member User Guide Overview

 Back to top

-EthOS Dashboard
+EthOS Dashboard and Work Area

 1. Navigation Menu Bar and User Settings: The navigation bar appears on every page.
 Use it to quickly jump back to your Work Area, Help, and User Settings (top right).

-Notifications Tile & Notification Centre
+Using your Notifications Tile & Notification Centre

 The Notifications tile contains the automated messages addressed to you as they are generated throughout a project’s lifecycle.
 REB Members also receive an email version of each major notification, which, for most users, will be your preferred trigger to enter EthOS and complete an activity.
 However, the Notifications tile has the equivalent history so you do not need to rely solely on email notifications (or vice versa).